Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Introduction

 (1) \textbf{In the Offline Phase}, \Neuralink{} clusters neurons exhibiting high co-activation correlation and reorganizes their placement in flash memory.
 To address \textbf{Challenge (1)}, we abstract the problem into a complete graph, reformulating it as the discovery of the globally optimal Hamiltonian Path.
 By leveraging graph-theoretic techniques, we propose a greedy algorithm that efficiently searches for optimized placement based on observed neuron co-activation patterns.

-(2) \textbf{In the Online Phase}, \Neuralink{} performs fine-grained refinements based on optimized neuron placement, further enhancing access continuity.
+(2) \textbf{In the Online Phase}, \Neuralink{} performs fine-grained refinements on optimized neuron placement, further enhancing access continuity.
 To tackle \textbf{Challenge (2)}, we devise an IOPS-friendly access collapse technique.
 By strategically incorporating additional neurons between two separate neuron links, we improve read access continuity with negligible overhead.
-In response to \textbf{Challenge (3)}, we design a linking-aligned in-memory caching policy.
-Rather than individually caching the hottest neurons, we account for their interlinking relationships, ensuring efficient access patterns.
+In response to \textbf{Challenge (3)}, we introduce a linking-aligned in-memory caching policy.
+Rather than individually caching the hottest neurons, we account for their interlinking relationships, ensuring continuous access.

 We evaluate \Neuralink{} on three smartphones with distinct hardware configurations, benchmarking a diverse range of LLMs varying in structures and scales.
-The results demonstrate that \Neuralink{} significantly boosts on-device bandwidth, achieving improvements of up to $4.32\times$.
-Moreover, this bandwidth optimization yields substantial reductions in I/O latency during inference, offering speedups of up to $5.93\times$ when compared to state-of-the-art solutions.
+The results demonstrate that \Neuralink{} significantly enhances I/O bandwidth, achieving improvements of $1.80\times$ on average.
+Moreover, this boost in bandwidth yields substantial reductions in end-to-end latency during inference, delivering average speedups of $1.49\times$ when compared to state-of-the-art solutions.

-To the best of our knowledge, \Neuralink{} is the first to accelerate LLM inference on smartphones by enhancing I/O bandwidth through optimized neuron placement in flash memory. \Neuralink{} effectively bridges the performance gap between flash memory and DRAM, enabling LLM inference to exceed DRAM limitations on smartphones.
-Our contributions can be summarized as follows: \begin{itemize} \item We identify the primary bottleneck in LLM inference on smartphones as IOPS, attributing it to the inherent misalignment between scattered activation patterns and storage hardware characteristics. \item We notably exploit neuron co-activation to mitigate the IOPS bottleneck, pioneering the optimization of neuron placement in flash memory for enhancing bandwidth efficiency on smartphones. \item We conduct extensive evaluations on various representative LLMs and hardware, achieving substantial improvements over state-of-the-art solutions. \end{itemize}
+To the best of our knowledge, \Neuralink{} is the first to accelerate LLM inference on smartphones by enhancing I/O bandwidth through optimized neuron placement in flash memory.
+Our contributions can be summarized as follows: \begin{itemize} \item We identify the primary bottleneck in LLM inference on smartphones as IOPS, attributing it to the inherent misalignment between scattered activation patterns and storage hardware characteristics. \item We notably exploit neuron co-activation to mitigate the IOPS bottleneck, pioneering the optimization of neuron placement in flash memory on smartphones. \item We conduct extensive evaluations on various representative LLMs and hardware, achieving substantial improvements over state-of-the-art solutions. \end{itemize}